If you want to be happy and successful, it’s incredibly important that you know your worth.

 Related post – What Love Do You Deserve

 When you know your worth, no one can make you feel worthless.” – Unknown

 Never let anyone make you feel worthless.

 When you were born into this world you were worthy – nothing has changed.
 You have to believe in your worth.

-Yes you have make mistakes, yes you have flaws.
-Yes there is room for improvement (which is a great thing by the way because it means growing as a person) but that doesn’t change your worthiness.
+Yes, you have made mistakes, yes you have flaws.
+Yes, there is room for improvement (which is a great thing by the way because it means growing as a person) but that doesn’t change your worthiness.